alexandre-lefranc/compose-preview-screenshot-testing-intellij-plugin/README.md

 All commands are available from modules, packages, test classes and preview methods and are based on the current build variant.

+The plugin supports the version *0.0.1-alpha09* of the Compose Preview Screenshot Testing Library.

 ![](market/screenshot_1.png)
 ![](market/screenshot_2.png)
 ![](market/screenshot_3.png)